gtiosclub/gtios.club/tutorials/notes/part7.md

 ### Recap
 In this section you learned how to use UserDefaults to persist data across launches and how to serialize/deserialize custom objects.

-At this point the Notes app is complete, congratulations 😀.
+At this point the Notes app is complete, congratulations. 😀